ronanduddy/oo-tic-tac-toe/README.md

 I have added this preface to help give some context on TDD, or its application today beacuse, from my reading and research there are mixed feelings on it.
 My own views are that the approach can be useful like any other tool/method depending on the context or use case.

-An additional dicussion on [TDD and Software Design](https://www.youtube.com/watch?v=ty3p5VDcoOI) has also been floating around.
+An additional discussion on [TDD and Software Design](https://www.youtube.com/watch?v=ty3p5VDcoOI) has also been floating around.

+Apologies for any typos.

 ## Features